Skip to content

 • a bank holiday

-You can find this list in the 17th edition in section 8.89.
+You can find this list in the 18th edition of CMOS in section 8.90 (“Holidays”).

 2 thoughts on “How to Punctuate and Spell a Holiday”